cognitotech/cems-php-sdk/README.md

 ##Testing
 ---------------------

 This project contains PHPUnit tests that check the SDK code and can also be referenced for examples.
 Most are functional and integrated tests that walk through real user scenarios.
-In some cases, this means you must have an active network connection with access to HelloSign to execute all tests.
-Also, your testing account will need at least 1 template for the template tests to pass.
+In some cases, this means you must have an active network connection with access to CEMS system to execute all tests.

 ### To run the tests